Olympus E-30 vs E-600

-Both the E-30 and the E-600 have been discontinued, but can regularly be found used on eBay.
+Both the E-30 and the E-600 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Olympus E-600 Manual.
+Further information on the features and operation of the E-30 and E-600 can be found, respectively, in the Olympus E-30 Manual (free pdf) or the online Olympus E-600 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-30 or the Olympus E-600 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More complete view: Has a viewfinder with a larger field of view (98% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.51x vs 0.48x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.